luca-c-xcv/i3u/README.md

 ## Usage

 Check files into `.config` directory to add own customizations.
-Then you can run `install` script to automatically install everything
+Then you can run `install` script to automatically install everything.
+You can also run `apps_install` to install some applications that I prefer.

 ## [Shortcuts](shortcuts.md)